kuyeseraAi/kai/about.markdown

 2. Conduct scaleable and ethical research.
 3. Publish and disseminate our research.
 4. Establish collaborations with other research groups nationally and internationally.
+5. Develop datasets that support innovation and research.

+The mission of the Kuyesera AI Lab is to facilitate debate, discussions, to create a channel for exchange of ideas, to foster innovation and to bring together those engaged with exploring or actively using AI in Malawi (and beyond).
+We aim to do **testing, experimenting and developing AI solutions** suitable for real problems in Malawi.

 [mubas-organization]:   http://www.mubas.ac.mw